eclipsesource/tabris-js/doc/widgets.md

 ### `dispose()`

-Disposes of the widget, destroys all of its children widgets and triggers a *dispose* event.
+Disposes of the widget and all of its children.
+Triggers a *remove* event on the parent and a *dispose* event on itself.

 Example: